Kwakyesamuelosei/Nsrahw-/PITCHME.md

 ### DEMONSTRATION

-- A brief demo of our Nsrahwe( web App.
+- A brief demo of our Nsrahwe( web App).
 Click [here](https://nsrahwe.herokuapp.com/) to view the app.